BenUlcoq/texas_hold_em_simulator/README.md

 * `@max_winnings` an integer used to track the maximum amount of chips a player can win in any given hand.
 * `@player_name` a string containing the player’s name, passed via command line argument when running the application.

-### Initial Ruby Gems
+### Ruby Gems
-Colorize
+Colorize used for UI improvement in the form of coloured text.
-Ruby Poker
+Ruby Poker used for hand strength comparison.
-Artii
+Artii used for word art.
-TTY Spinner
+Random Data used to generate random names when not supplied.
+Launchy used for opening external windows and links.

 ## Deviation from the Implementation Plan and Agile Development
 During the development process, a number of issues were encountered regarding viability, efficiency and complexity of the code structure that needed to be addressed.